arohatgi29/Seismic-Processing-using-Madagascar/README.md

 ```
 <img src="https://github.com/arohatgi29/Seismic-Processing-using-Madagascar/blob/main/Images/fk_spectra.png">

 In this case, just by looking the spectra it is difficult to tell which part is noise and which part is signal.
-Energy at the centre part of the spectra look denser, which is beleived to be ground roll.
-To mute that part, run-
+Energy at the centre part of the spectra looks denser, which is beleived to be ground roll.
+We muted that region.-
 ```Shell

 Flow('rmutter','fk','real | mutter slope0=3 ')